minio/operator/README.md

 For more complete documentation on using the MinIO Console, see the [MinIO Console Github Repository](https://github.com/minio/console).

-## MinIO Operator and `kubectl` Plugin

-The MinIO Operator extends the Kubernetes API to support deploying MinIO-specific resources as a Tenant in a Kubernetes cluster.

-The MinIO `kubectl minio` plugin wraps the Operator to provide a simplified interface for deploying and managing MinIO Tenants in a Kubernetes cluster through the `kubectl` command line tool.

 # Deploy the MinIO Operator and Create a Tenant

 This procedure installs the MinIO Operator and creates a 4-node MinIO Tenant for supporting object storage operations in